2026 Howling Bird Press Nonfiction Prize Winner Interview: Jennifer Jussel

 What was your journey to publication like?

 Long and nonlinear.
 I began the novel in my early twenties.
 The first draft was 575 pages, mailed in a cardboard box to an agent.
-It was once close to publication—an editor even took me to lunch in a room where John F. Kennedy Jr. happened to be—but it ultimately did not sell.
+It was once close to publication—an editor even took me to lunch in a restaurant where John F. Kennedy Jr. was at an adjacent table—but it ultimately did not sell.

 I was devastated.
 I concluded, incorrectly, that I had written the wrong kind of book.
 For years I tried other forms—short stories, essays, a screenplay, a young adult novel.
 Those explorations were valuable, but they also delayed my return to this manuscript.

-In 2021, while visiting a childhood friend who was dying of cancer, she asked about my first novel.
-I told her it was sitting on a shelf.
-She said simply, “You have to publish it.”
+Then, in 2021, I was visiting a childhood friend who was dying of cancer.
+She asked about my first novel, and I told her it was sitting on a shelf.
+She said, so simply, “You have to publish it.”
 I knew in that moment I would, somehow.
 When I read it again, after so many years, I realized the book still mattered to me.

 What do you hope readers take away?

 I hope readers find strength for whatever they are facing.
 If the characters’ choices reveal an opening—a possibility for courage, reconciliation, or self-recognition—that would mean that my novel did what so many novels have done for me.
-Leave readers with that is what’s kept me in this publishing game my whole life.
-I’m so grateful to so many writers, and this is my attempt to return the experience.
+I’m so grateful to so many writers, and this is my attempt to return that intimate experience.

-Reading a novel is one of the most intimate relationships we enter.
+And I do think reading fiction, in particular, is inherently intimate.
 You sit alone, yet you are accompanied deeply.
 My hope is that this book offers that companionship.
-If it makes lasting friends wherever it travels, then it has done more than I could have ever asked of it.
+If it makes lasting friends, then it has done more than I could have ever asked of it.

 2026 Howling Bird Press Nonfiction Prize Winner and Finalists